vertica/Social-Media-Connector/README.md

 	* Ommitting both _keywords_ and _follow_ settings results in getting the Twitter **firehose**, which is a 1 percent random sampling of all tweets being tweeted.
 4. You can set `TwitterAgent.sources.Twitter.logging` to true to log the text of each tweet in the log file.
 However, setting this to true can rapidly fill your disk with log messages.
 Setting to false still logs normal operation of flume.
 5. Provide values for the following flume sink parameters:
 	* `TwitterAgent.sinks.Vertica.directory` - The location to save the text files from flume as they arrive.
 The user who runs the flume process must have write access to this location.
 If you omit this directory, then a Java exception occurs "Directory may not be null".
+By default this is set to a directory named `files` inside of `Social-Media-Connector`.
+You must create this directory.
 	* `TwitterAgent.sinks.Vertica.rollInterval` - The number of seconds between batches.
 Used in conjunction with below, whichever occurs first causes an output file to be written.
 The default is 10 seconds.
 	* `TwitterAgent.sinks.Vertica.batchSize` - The number of tweets between each batch.
 The default is 10,000 tweets.
 	* `TwitterAgent.sinks.Vertica.VerticaHost` - hostname or IP address if the host running an HP Vertica Server.